refinedev/refine/documentation/docs/api-reference/antd/components/buttons/export.md

 ### `hideText`

-It is used to show and not show the text of the button.
-When `true`, only the button icon is visible.
+`hideText` is used to hide the text of the button.
+When its `true`, only the button icon will be visible.

 ```tsx live disableScroll previewHeight=120px
 const { useRouterContext } = RefineCore;